carobuck/year_recap/README.md

+The following is a bunch of rough notes...which will eventually be cleaned up once I finish the viz/write up the post.

 LOTS of data can be exported from Google, if you've got your location data turned on.

 So much that it's kinda overwhelming.
 So I'm taking a creative approach to this project to show where I've gone in 2022.
 To tell a story that gives a glimpse at the stories I lived/told in 2022.